Sayuu-sama Meaning: Japan's Twin Deities in Daemons of the Shadow Realm

 FAQ

-Q: Is 左右様 (Sayuu-sama) based on a real Shinto deity?
 A: No. Sayuu-sama is a fictional creation specific to Daemons of the Shadow Realm.
 However, the underlying idea of a guardian power expressed through a left-right pair is drawn from real, deeply rooted Japanese traditions including 狛犬(komainu: shrine guardian lion-dogs) and 仁王(Niō: Buddhist temple guardians).

-Q: Why does Japanese tradition place left above right?
 A: The precedence dates to the 大宝律令(Taihō Ritsuryō: 701 CE legal code) and the court structure of the 太政官(Daijō-kan: Council of State), which placed the 左大臣(Sadaijin) above the 右大臣(Udaijin).
 The convention is thought to reflect influence from Tang-dynasty China and became standard in imperial ceremony, surviving in modern form in the Kyoto-style Hinamatsuri doll arrangement and other ritual contexts.

-Q: Are the open-mouth and closed-mouth statues really saying something?
 A: Yes, symbolically.
 The open-mouth figure is pronouncing the Sanskrit "a" (the first sound) and the closed-mouth figure is pronouncing "hūṃ" (the last sound).
 Together they cover everything between beginning and end — a compressed cosmology hidden in stone faces you walk past without a second glance.

 Key Insights to Remember